qjiangzhao/TEtrimmer/README.md

 xattr -d com.apple.quarantine <your_path>/TEtrimmerGUI.app
 # We are trying to notarize the app.
 ```
-it might take around 30s for initialization after double-clicking "TEtrimmerGUI".

 Installation is not required, unpack and double-click the executable file to start TEtrimmerGUI

+it might take around 30s for initialization after double-clicking "TEtrimmerGUI", please be patient for the first time.

+### Run TEtrimmerGUI by the source code

-**Besides** downloading executable files, you can clone the source code and run:
+**If you don't want to ** download executable files, you can clone the source code and run:
 ```commandline
 # Use --help to see all options
 python <path_to_GUI_folder>/annoGUI.py --help